-The clustering of the documents proceeds according to a hierarchical cluster analysis using the distance matrix.
-Average linkage is used as the clustering method.
+The clustering of the documents proceeds according to a hierarchical cluster analysis using the positions on the two-dimensional map (not on the distance matrix).
+Weighted average linkage is used as the clustering method.

 If the option Code Size Reflects Code Frequency is switched on, the same principle is used to determine symbol sizes as with a Code Map.